Best Products to Export from India to Dubai, UAE

 • Organic Chemicals

-Required documents for India to Dubai
+Required documents for Export from India to Dubai

 • Sea Waybill, Airway Bill, or Bill of Entry

-• Pro-forma Invoice (Contract of Purchase and Sales)
+• Pro forma Invoice (Contract of Purchase and Sales)

 • Certificate of Origin